oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_dtrace.md

 }
 ```

-The `BEGIN` probe fires in an unspecified context, which means the output of `stack` or `ustack`, and the value of context-specific variables such as `execname`, are all arbitrary.
+The `dtrace:::BEGIN` probe fires in an unspecified context, which means the output of `stack` or `ustack`, and the value of context-specific variables such as `execname`, are all arbitrary.
 These values should not be relied upon or interpreted to infer any meaningful information.
-No arguments are defined for the `BEGIN` probe.
+No arguments are defined for the `dtrace:::BEGIN` probe.

 ## END Probe <a id="dt_ref_end_prov">

-The `END` probe fires after all other probes.
+The `dtrace:::END` probe fires after all other probes.

 This probe doesn't fire until all other probe clauses have completed.
 This probe can be used to process state that has been gathered or to format the output.
-The `printa` function is therefore often used in the `END` probe.
-The `BEGIN` and `END` probes can be used together to measure the total time that's spent tracing, for example:
+The `printa` function is therefore often used in the `dtrace:::END` probe.
+The `dtrace:::BEGIN` and `dtrace:::END` probes can be used together to measure the total time that's spent tracing, for example:

 ```
 dtrace:::BEGIN